aarciab/angular/npm/README.md

 - Build-in scripts:
     + npm test: it will depend on custom configuration

     + npm start: will find and execute a "server.js" file or customized scripts
+        - If a <file>.js is found in the root then default is "<file>.js"
+        - If not, "index.js" file will be use by default

     + npm prestart: executed by default BEFORE "start" script

     + npm poststart: executed by default AFTER "start" script

 - Custom scripts:
     + npm run <script_name>

+Example:

+    my-project  ->  lib-A  ->  lib-B (vulnerabilidad)